 - 1 1/2 tbsp vanilla extract

 - In a food processor (or if you don't have one of those, a large mixing bowl and a pastry knife), blitz butter, shortening, sugar, flour, and salt until the butter and shortening is about pea sized.
 Pour in ice water and mix until just combined.
 Transfer to a clean countertop and divide into two equal pieces.
 Shape into discs and wrap with plastic wrap.
 Let chill in the fridge for at least an hour.*

 - Once chilled, remove from fridge and roll out until 1/4 inch thick and it fits your pie pan.
 Wrap your rolling pin with the pie crust to easily roll it out over the pie pan.

 - In a skillet, melt coconut oil over medium heat.
 Toss pecans into the pan and stir until lightly coated in oil.
 Sprinkle cinnamon on top and continue stirring until pecans are fragrant and lightly toasted (about 3-4 minutes).
 Watch carefully and stir constantly because they burn really quickly.
 Remove from pan and set aside to cool.
-Once cool, find 1/2 cup of the nicest pecan halves to set aside and decorate the top of the pie.
-The other 1 cup, chop until they're about 1/3 inch pieces.
+Roughly chop pecans once cooled.
+You can reserve about 1/2 cup of them whole to leave on top for decoration.

 - In a small bowl, mix flax meal and warm water and let sit until thickened and gelled (about 5 minutes).